spookybear0/spookybear0/README.md

 ## About me

-I am a 13 year old programmer, I have 2 years of experience in python.
+Hi, I am a programmer and have 2 years of experience in python.
 Other than programming, I do gaming and talk with friends on discord.